Anthony-Murray/code_institute_p1_amcareers/README.md

 - A professional, simple, clear design

-- Easy naviagation regardless of device
+- Easy navigation regardless of device

 - A responsive website